jaemolihm/pw2w90_test/README.md

   * Specific tests can be run by passing the folder names (e.g. `./run_tests.sh fe gaas`)
   * SCDM tests can be run by calling `./run_tests.sh scdm`)

-### Notes
-* Requires python3 and python3 modules fortio and termcolor.

 ### Library mode
 * To run the library mode tests, both the reference (`QE_REF`) and test (`QE_TEST`) QE should be linked to the wannier library.
 (The instructions below are taken and modified based on https://gitlab.com/QEF/q-e/-/blob/develop/PP/examples/WAN90_example/README)
   1. Type `make lib` in the Wannier90 root directory.